pmanion0/retrocompetition/README.md

 1. **Pull Remote Environment for Testing:** pull the Docker `docker pull openai/retro-env` and then tag it `docker tag openai/retro-env remote-env`

+2. **Login to Remote Docker:** run `docker login retrocontestajvidhoekmrcpqzt.azurecr.io --username retrocontestajvidhoekmrcpqzt  --password 9zqhOlFc=EohEXrXfWi6mKbR9wMAXTB4` to connect to our remote docker environment using our team username and password

 ## Test It Out!